Plan Routes (Map Viewer)

 • Start layer specifies the locations where vehicles start their routes.
 The layer must contain point features.

-A count of features is displayed below the layer name.
+For feature inputs, a count of features is displayed below the layer name.
 The count includes all features in the layer, except features that have been removed using a filter.
 Environment settings, such as Processing extent, are not reflected in the feature count.

 When one start location is specified, all vehicles depart from that point regardless of the number of vehicles available.